antononcube/RakuForPrediction-blog/Articles/Monadic-programming-examples.md

-Here we execute a slightly modified version of the pipeline:
+Here we execute a slightly modified version of the pipeline (based on ["ML::SparseMatrixRecommender"](https://raku.land/zef:antononcube/ML::SparseMatrixRecommender), [AAp7]):

 ```raku